christys122/readme-generator/README.md

 To install necessary dependecies, run the following command:

 ```
-AMA
+Install by cloning the repo then run using node index.js
 ```

 ## Usage

-usage for blah
+Use this generator everytime you create a new project to create a README file quickly

 ## License

-    This project is licensed under the Mozilla Public License 2.0 license.
+    This project is licensed under the MIT license.

 ## Contributing

-s
+AMA

 ## Tests

 To run tests, run the following command:

 ```
-undefined
+no tests at this time
 ```

 ## Questions

-If you have any questions about the repo, open and issue or contact me directly at f.
+If you have any questions about the repo, open and issue or contact me directly at sample@email.com.
-You can find more of my work at [n](https://github.com/n/).
+You can find more of my work at [christys122](https://github.com/christys122/).